 Paying close attention to students is at the heart of a Brooks education.
 At the Learning Center, our teachers and trained peer tutors do exactly that — help students do their best work and take their studying to the next level.

-"We're here to help students think about thinking,” said Moira Goodman, director of the Learning Center and math teacher.
+"We're here to help students think about thinking,” said Learning Specialist and math teacher Moira Goodman.
 “The Learning Center is a space without a fixed academic profile.
 From straight-A students in AP courses to students who feel that their grades aren’t reflecting their efforts, we are able to help everyone make progress towards achieving their goals.”

 - specific study strategies developed with faculty during an appointment